cycleplatform/docs-portal/docs/accounts/changing-your-password.md

 In the unfortunate situation you are unable to access your account due to a forgotten password, follow the steps below to change it.
 If you are simply changing your password, be sure you are logged out of your account.

 :::caution
 You must have access to your email address for this to work.
-If you do not, please contact support via the messaging app in the bottom right of this page.
+If you do not, please contact support @ info@cycle.io
 :::

 1. On the login page, click **Forgot Password**.